radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 {{< image src="images/DaprOverview.png" alt="Dapr Overview Diagram" width="600" >}}

 The rest of this article assumes you have used Dapr and you are familiar with the basics of Radius, by at least completing the [Radius Getting Started Guide](https://docs.radapp.io/getting-started).
-If you want to brush up on Radius or Dapr please check out the [Radius documentation](https://radapp.io/) and [Dapr Documentation](https://dapr.io/).
+If you want to brush up on Radius or Dapr, please check out the [Radius documentation](https://radapp.io/) and [Dapr Documentation](https://dapr.io/).

 # How it Works